What is Leadership Coaching?

 Strategic Coaching

-Perfect for senior leaders and professionals who are in roles demanding transformational change – heads of innovation, founders, senior project managers, or government officials leading systemic reform.
-These folks may seek strategic coaching once, or on an ongoing basis.
-Even coaches work with coaches!
+Perfect for senior leaders and professionals who are in roles demanding transformational change – heads of innovation, founders, senior project managers, or government officials leading systemic reform – strategic coaching focuses on vision, long-term planning, and consistency in the face of uncertainty.

 Transition Coaching